ebcrivellaro/ebcrivellaro/README.md

 Currently working on Vivo Telefônica ✨

 # Learning ✏️:
-- Uses for AI in Art 🎨
+- New uses of technology for creating art 🎨
 </p>

 <h2 align="left">👨‍💻 Languages and Tools I know 🛠:</h2>